qas-im/qbot/README.md

 ### Aknowledgements

-* Shoutout to GE Digital for introducing me to the wonders of Selenium
+* Shoutout to GE Digital for introducing me to the simple wonders of Selenium
 * Shoutout to Supreme for making me victim to hypebeast culture
-* Should out to my cat Petra, my sister J'smol, my mom the mayor, and my dad the doc
+* Should out to my cat Petra, my sister j'smol, my mom the mayor, and my dad the doc